 It might also help to ask yourself some questions, such as:

 - Can I take time for a longer recovery?
-Or do I need to get back to my life as soon as possible?
+Or do I need to get back to my usual activities as soon as possible?

-- Do I want to keep the natural look and feel of my healthy breast?
-Or is it more important that my breasts match as well as possible?
+- Do I want to keep the natural look and feel of my breast that doesn't have cancer?
+Or are other things more important to me?

 - Do I have the information I need to make this decision?
 Or do I need to know more before I can make up my mind?